-Iranian president announces another break from nuclear deal
+Iran to fuel centrifuges in new step away from nuclear deal

 A centrifuge enriches uranium by rapidly spinning uranium hexafluoride gas.
 An IR-6 centrifuge can produce enriched uranium 10 times faster than an IR-1, Iranian officials say.

-Iranian scientists also are working on a prototype called the IR-9, which works 50-times faster than the IR-1, Iran’s nuclear chief Ali Akhbar Salehi said Monday.
+Iranian scientists also are working on a prototype called the IR-9, which works 50-times faster than the IR-1, Salehi said.

 As of now, Iran is enriching uranium up to 4.5%, in violation of the accord’s limit of 3.67%.
 Enriched uranium at the 3.67% level is enough for peaceful pursuits but is far below weapons-grade levels of 90%.
 At the 4.5% level, it is enough to help power Iran’s Bushehr reactor, the country’s only nuclear power plant.
 Prior to the atomic deal, Iran only reached up to 20%.